hongkongkiwi/vsix-cli/.github/pull_request_template.md

 ## Backward Compatibility

 - [ ] This change is backward compatible
-- [ ] This change includes breaking changes (documented in CHANGELOG.md)
+- [ ] This change includes breaking changes (documented in description)
 - [ ] Migration guide provided for breaking changes

 ## Security